 Practice of Change

-The Fierce Allies body of work is rooted in ancient wisdom that is indigenous to us all.
-What makes it new and increasingly relevant to our conflict prone, divisive, xenophobic times is the integration of diverse philosophies and approaches into one unified body of work.
+The Fierce Allies body of work is rooted in ancient wisdom, and what makes it new and increasingly relevant to our conflict prone, divisive, xenophobic times is the integration of diverse philosophies and approaches into one unified body of work.
 This equips practitioners with the resources necessary to build resilient and diverse alliances within and across seemingly insurmountable divides.
 Its primary influences include:

 - Power Analysis, resulting in the destruction of conventional limitations on the ability to create change and propelling new organizing structures and opportunities that are distributive, equitable, and just.